monarch-initiative/phenomics/docs/pages/clin-phen-webinar.md

 -- | -- | -- | --
 April 09, 2020 | Thursday | 10am - 1pm PT | 1pm - 4pm ET

 No registration is needed.
-The **zoom room** will be linked here the day of.
+The **zoom room** will be available here the day of.

 ### Background